-Heritage Community Charter School will be accredited through the Northwest Association of Accredited Schools (NAAS).
-Training will be obtained for properly applying for accreditation including the correct procedures for submitting reports.
+Heritage Community Charter School will be accredited through AdvanED Training will be obtained for properly applying for accreditation including the correct procedures for submitting reports.

-Provision plan for improvement per NCLB
+Provision plan for improvement per ESSA

 Student learning is the primary focus for Heritage Community Charter School.
 Our current plan entails data collection and evaluation on a regular schedule as outlined under Tab 4.
 A Strategic Plan would be in place as part of our accreditation process with the State of Idaho.
 Should it be determined through our measurement systems that learning is being compromised, steps will be taken by the Principal and the Board of Directors to identify and target school and individual needs.
 A comprehensive plan of improvement will be developed that would examine curriculum, time on task, teaching instruction, and other important process that effect student learning.